kiruh/farm/README.md

-# Farm
+# UML Diagrams Farm Models

+This project was created as a homework at Plovdiv University.

+Diagrams are created with StarUML, models are auto-generated from Class Diagram.

-School project, UML diagrams describing system for cow farm.
+UML diagrams describing system for cow farm.